TailaiLihe/UCDavis-EEC172-Lab-Manual/labs/lab-report.md

 The report should broadly contain the following sections:

+0.  **Checkoff sheet** contains:
+    - clear photo of your checkoff sheet
 1.  **Introduction** contains:
     - an overview of the procedures conducted in the lab
 2.  **Background** contains: